NOTE: We are not accepting applications to CDT-D2AIR at this time. Any application received at this point may be rejected without review.

 Prospective students should familiarise themselves with the CDT-D2AIR programme and research themes, before they begin their application.

-We are only accepting applications for full-time students starting in September 2026.
+CDT-D2AIR is an in-person, full-time programme.
 All students will be required to be based near Edinburgh to optimise the benefits of the cohort learning experience.
 Studentships are limited but are open to all nationalities.
 Studentships are fully funded and cover home tuition fees and monthly stipends at the UKRI research council rate (fees and stipend rates will be confirmed at a later date).
 Students will also receive a budget with funding for travel, small pieces of equipment, and optional international placement.
 A small number of studentships are available to cover international tuition fees.

 Applicants should have an undergraduate degree at the UK 2:1 level (or equivalent), or a higher degree, in Computer Science, Engineering, or a related discipline.
 Applicants from other disciplines with an interest in robotics will also be considered (e.g., Psychology, Social Sciences, and the creative disciplines), but should have substantial exposure to computing or engineering concepts, quantitative methods, and programming experience.